Prepare for and respond to adverse weather and utility problems

 The NHS provides information on how to cope in hot weather.

-There is a detailed Heatwave Plan for England produced by the Department of Health offering excellent advice and guidance.
-The plan’s purpose is to raise both public and professional awareness in the event of a heatwave.
+There is a detailed impact based UKHSA Weather Plan produced by the Department of Health offering excellent advice and guidance.
+The plan’s purpose is to help protect individuals and communities from the health effects of adverse weather and to build community resilience.

 We also provide updates on Facebook and Twitter.